MaxHalford/tuna/README.md

 The `Parse` method determines how to parse an incoming `Row`.
 This allows doing fancy things, for example you could parse a field as a `float64` and then apply a logarithmic transform to it.
 The `Prefix` string determines what prefix should be used when the results are collected.
 For example setting a `candy_` prefix with the `Max` struct will use `candy_max` as a result name.

-:warning: It isn't recommended to instantiate an `Extractor` yourself.
+:warning: It isn't recommended to instantiate an `Agg` yourself.
 Calling the `New` methods will set initial values which are required for obtaining correct results.
 If you want to modify the `Parse` or the `Prefix` fields then you can set them after calling the `New` method.

 #### `NUnique`